 - Films that have one woman in a senior writing or directing role contain relatively more women in their casts

 There is much that can be challenged about this sort of approach.
 It assumes that the roles, and the data overall, are consistent across time periods, when the truth is that the UK film industry in the 1910s, say, was greatly different to that of the 2010s (many more people work in films in 2010, for example).
 It makes no contextualising reference to employment trends outside of the film industry (though the NESTA study does incorporate these to a degree).
-But the claim to scientific veracity of data analysis is always bogus to a degree – all data queries are subjective, because you are looking for an answer to the question that you have posed.
+But the claim to scientific veracity of data analysis always has a strong element of the bogus about it – all data queries are subjective, because you are looking for an answer to the question that you have posed.
 But the general trends and the overall imbalance are clear enough to see.

 And so filmography impacts upon policy.
 The BFI is responsible for allotting Lottery funding to film production, distribution, education, audience development and market intelligence and research.
 Who can say how it may act upon such findings?
 At a time when the Harvey Weinstein news story is causing many to question the gender and power balance within the film industry that supported such attitudes, change through funding might well become a topic of discussion.
 And it will be the filmography that will provide the ammunition.

 This is just the start of the use of the data.
 It will be used for traditional film history enquiries, of course (though it would help if the Filmography was more browsable in the traditional manner), but it will make its strongest mark where there are policy issues involved (the data has been used to investigate ethnicity in recent British film, for example).